muhyassin09/yasinnn/menuju-indonesia-emas-2045/README.md

 ```bash
 pip install -r requirements.txt
 ```
-3. Place `fiscal_indicators_indonesia_2023.csv` in `data/raw/`.
+3. Place `statistik-keuangan-pemerintah-kabupaten-kota-2023-dan-2024.pdf` in `data/raw/pdf/` — or run `00_data_acquisition.ipynb` to reproduce the extraction from scratch.
-4. Navigate to the `notebooks/` directory and execute them sequentially from 01 to 04.
+4. Navigate to the `notebooks/` directory and execute them sequentially from 00 to 04.